 Appearance and technical specifications of vinyl ester resin coating

 The appearance of this resin is gray and red brick.
 Its mixing ratio to water is 1 to 4 to 8.
 Tensile strength, adhesion resistance to metals, adhesion resistance to the concrete are 775, 175, and 25 kg / cm2, respectively.
-The increase in the length of this resin in different conditions is between 2 to 3% at most.
+The increase in the length of this domestic resin flooring in different conditions is between 2 to 3% at most.
 It will have favorable conditions and performance in humid air up to a maximum temperature of 160 ° C. In dry weather up to 200 ° C, the performance of this resin will be optimal.

 The surface on which the vinyl ester resin is to be applied must be free of any dust and oil stains.
 The surface under the resin should not contain paint or materials that are not compatible with the vinyl ester and interfere with its work.
 The surface under the vinyl ester must be completely dry.
 The temperature must be at least 10 ° C. After applying and installing vinyl ester; ventilation should be such that the desired surface is completely dry with one hand.
 Also, vinyl ester resin can cause damage if it comes in contact with the skin or eyes for a long time.
 In the event of such an event, wash it immediately and see a doctor.